system76/docs/_articles/desktop-environment.md

 sudo apt install kubuntu-desktop
 ```

 KDE currently has a packaging conflict which will cause the installation to fail.
-Two packages need removed to complete the installation.
+Two packages need to be removed to complete the installation.
 After the error, please run these commands to remove the packages and finish the installation:

 ```
 sudo dpkg --purge unity-scope-gdrive account-plugin-google